 Songfacts®: You can leave comments about the song at the bottom of the page.

-In this song, Paul Simon and his long time girlfriend Kathy Chitty (from "Kathy's song") are coming to America (moving from England).
+In this song, Paul Simon and his long time girlfriend Kathy Chitty (from "Kathy's Song") are coming to America (moving from England).
 Paul is deeply confused and unsatisfied, but he doesn't know why.
 He just knows that something is missing.
 It is also about the "American Dream" - the guarantee that you will make it if you stumble upon this country.
 That is why they are coming to America. (thanks, Christine - Fairport, NY)

-Prolific session drummer Hal Blaine played on this, and considers it one of his favorites.
+The prolific session drummer Hal Blaine played on this, and considers it one of his favorites.
 Blaine also played on Simon & Garfunkel's "Mrs. Robinson